FallenLogic/CapstoneS24/README.md

 # CapstoneS24
 My Senior Capstone Project.

-Type a prompt to generate a Source Engine map.
+Use the GUI for layout and settings, then type a prompt to generate a Source Engine map.